 Next up on our list we have Jon Olson, who is primarily a video game voice actor (which, as I remarked for Kevin Delaney, is unusual for a career this long, but interesting!).
 KH2 was one of his earlier roles.
 Like Bob Joles, we’ll be seeing Olson again in Birth by Sleep, and I’ve already written up his bio for there, so…

 While we were in Beast’s Castle, I briefly touched on the odd case of Bradley Pierce, the original voice actor of Chip from Beauty and the Beast.
-Chip is unvoiced in KH2, but I suggested that he might have been included to account for any archive sounds.
+Chip is unvoiced in KH2, but I suggested that Pierce might have been included to account for any archive sounds.
 However, when I began to investigate the KH2 credits, I noticed that the “Additional Voices” were listed separately from the “Disney Character voice talent[s],” which suggests that he isn’t being credited for Chip!
 Very strange.
 Well, whatever role he served, he deserves a bio.
-Besides Chip, you may also know Pierce as the voice of Miles “Tails” Prower from Sonic SatAM, and he did also appeared in the Little Mermaid TV series as Flounder and a few other miscellaneous voices (indeed, if it weren’t for the “Disney Character voice talent” list, you’d have to wonder if he’s on this list because of Flounder instead of Chip, but Flounder has had numerous voice actors since).
+Besides Chip, you may also know Pierce as the voice of Miles “Tails” Prower from Sonic SatAM, and he did also appeared in the Little Mermaid TV series as Flounder and a few other miscellaneous voices (indeed, if it weren’t for the “Disney Character voice talent” technicality, you’d have to wonder if he’s on this list because of Flounder instead of Chip, but Flounder has had numerous voice actors since).
 In live action, he’s one of the two child leads in the original Jumanji, and he recently returned from a hiatus from acting to appear in a few TV shows and shorts, including a role in upcoming feature film, Deacon.

 Kristen Rutherford is last on our alphabetical list, and while she does have a number of voice and live action credits to her name (including the voice of Futaba in Green Green and Durga in Halo 2), she’s primarily a writer, known especially for nonfiction like Attack of the Show!, The Nerdist and even Pop Up Video for those who remember that.
 What a curious industry… what a strange, strange industry, and isn’t that just the right sentiment for us to end on?

-So that accounts for the KH2 Additional Voices credits list… or rather, that accounts for the English IMDb’s English credits list – the English IMDb’s Japanese credits list has even more blanks.
+So that accounts for the KH2 Additional Voices credits list… or rather, that accounts for the English IMDb’s English credits list.
+The English IMDb’s Japanese credits list has even more blanks.
 Goodness sake, KH2, every other game in your series has a more complete credits list than this!
 Unfortunately, crediting Japanese seiyuu is maybe a little beyond the scope of this English Retrospective, but I do sorely hope that these actors are properly credited in Japanese-language resources.
 But given what we’re seeing on this side of the pond… I doubt it.